opentensor/bittensor-subnet-template/contrib/DEVELOPMENT_WORKFLOW.md

 Continuous Deployment (CD) is a software engineering approach in which software functionalities are delivered frequently through automated deployments.

-- **CircleCI job**: Create jobs in CircleCI to automate the merging of staging into master and release version (needed to release code) and building and testing Bittensor (needed to merge PRs).
+- **CircleCI job**: Create jobs in CircleCI to automate the merging of staging into main and release version (needed to release code) and building and testing Bittensor (needed to merge PRs).

 > It is highly recommended to set up your own circleci pipeline with your subnet

 ## Versioning and Release Notes

 Semantic versioning helps keep track of the different versions of the software.
-When code is merged into master, generate a new version.
+When code is merged into main, generate a new version.

 Release notes provide documentation for each version released to the users, highlighting the new features, improvements, and bug fixes.
-When merged into master, generate GitHub release and release notes.
+When merged into main, generate GitHub release and release notes.

 ## Pending Tasks

 Follow these steps when you are contributing to the bittensor subnet:

-- Determine if master and staging are different
+- Determine if main and staging are different
 - Determine what is in staging that is not merged yet
     - Document not released developments
     - When merged into staging, generate information about what's merged into staging but not released.
-    - When merged into master, generate GitHub release and release notes.
+    - When merged into main, generate GitHub release and release notes.
 - CircleCI jobs
-    - Merge staging into master and release version (needed to release code)
+    - Merge staging into main and release version (needed to release code)
     - Build and Test Bittensor (needed to merge PRs)

 This document can be improved as the Bittensor project continues to develop and change.